 I’ve just recently become a fan of resistance bands.
 The original ones I used, snapped which could have been, shall we say, chafing.
 That put me off for a while but the latest ones are designed differently (and better).
 I think they’re a bit of a secret solution for doing many different fitness activities.

 Admittedly they come under the strengthening and resistance training area more than cardio but, again, doing low force and many reps, using resistance bands makes for a good source of cardio.

 Utilizing any of these tools and any one or more cardio machines will certainly help you get fitter and healthier faster.

-I hope this article helps in choosing a low impact cardio machine if indeed that’s what you were looking for.
+I hope this article helps in choosing a low impact exercise machine if indeed that’s what you were looking for.
 One that will be as forgiving on knees, hips and ankles as possible.

 I know that I’ve said it before, but I’ll say it again—always consult a medical professional before starting any exercise regime especially if there is existing joint pain or injury.

 The repetitive hinging at the base of the back that occurs with rowing machines may aggravate a back condition.
 Although it may strengthen the smaller muscle groups and become a restorative exercise.

 If you have a degenerative knee condition, the stair machine may be just a step too far – had to do it.
 “Knowing your body” is helpful when you climb onto that cardio machine, low impact or not.

-Don’t forget—you can also do other cardio exercises to strengthen your joints alongside using these machines.
+Don’t forget—you can also do other cardio exercises to strengthen your joints alongside these exercise machines.
 Flexibility exercises will especially help when getting fit through cardio activities.

-Let us know if you have any favorite low impact cardio machines or you wanted to hear about a particular fitness machine we haven’t included.
+Let us know if you have any favorite low-impact cardio machines or if you want to hear about a particular fitness machine we haven’t included.